kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 In the **lint** github action example above, it was much slower to run on Github then on my local machine ( 40s vs 1s ), but when taking into account to checking out the exact commit, open the IDE, start gradle sync, run the lint and finally fix the lint.
 The 40 seconds execution time is not so slow after all.

-However, it is a good practice to run those workflow locally before commit, because not all errors can be fixed automatically and everything is open and ready to run anyway.
+However, it is a good practice to run those workflow locally before commit, because not all errors can be fixed automatically and everything is already open and ready to run anyway.

 ![ktlint features](/assets/git/git-linter-features.png)